notfartdev/zoidcash/README.md

 4. **Connectivity Domains**
    - **Over-The-Air (OTA) Domain**
      - Includes mobile network infrastructure used for profile activation and connectivity.
-     - Uses secure protocols (e.g., GSMA’s RSP standard) to communicate between the SM-SR and eUICC.
+     - Uses secure protocols (e.g., GSMA's RSP standard) to communicate between the SM-SR and eUICC.
      - Enables the secure provisioning of new keys, certificates, or updates to the eSIM.
    - **Communication Network Domain**
      - Includes mobile network infrastructure used for profile activation and connectivity.